How to get a handyman license in Nevada

 What is the certificate of insurance requirement in Nevada for handymen?

 To get a contractor license, you must have a certificate of insurance to show proof of workers’ compensation coverage.
 However, you may submit an affidavit for an exemption if you do not have any employees.

 How NEXT supports Nevada handypeople

 NEXT Insurance helps you get the right small business or self-employed handyman insurance to protect your business and satisfy Nevada licensing requirements.

 Using our online services, you can apply for insurance and get a certificate of insurance in just minutes from any computer or mobile device.
 You can customize your coverage to meet your unique needs and share unlimited COIs at no extra cost.

-If you’re ready to start work as a handyman in Nevada, get an instant quote online from NEXT today.
+If you’re ready to get started, get an instant quote today.

 Do you have maintenance and repair projects in an area outside Nevada?
 Learn what states require handyman licenses in our summary of handyman license requirements.